lambdageek/cppguide-wip/cppguide.md

 <div class="summary">

-When definitions in a `.cc` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.
+When definitions in a `.cpp` file do not need to be referenced outside that file, place them in an unnamed namespace or declare them `static`.
 Do not use either of these constructs in `.h` files.